W8BSD/bsdtty/README.md

 following line to your /etc/rc.local file after installing the patched OS:
 `/bin/stty -f /dev/ttyu9 -rtsctr` if you are using RTS to control PTT.

-You can also control PTT using [Outrigger](https://github.com/openham/outrigger).
+You can also control PTT using rigctld from Hamlib.

 This does hardware keyed RTTY using a UART or AFSK.
 UARTs supported by the patch are only the 8250 based ones... no USB serial port support yet.